mtsmn/IoT/gateways/gateway-access-control.md

 When a new gateway is created, a default resource group is also created and assigned to the gateway.
 The default resource group cannot be removed from the gateway.
 Existing gateways without any resource groups can continue to act on behalf of all devices in the organization.

-For information about publishing events from gateway devices by using APIs, see [HTTP Messaging APIs for gateway devices](../gateways/gw_intro_api.html).
+For information about publishing events from gateway devices by using APIs, see [HTTP APIs for gateway devices](gw_api.html).

 ## Assigning a role to a gateway
 {: #gw_roles}